Allisonius/allisonius.github.io/_pages/broaderimpacts.md

 (*you are often lucky if you have a computer science class offered let alone a mechanical or electrical engineering course*).This is why STEM outreach is so important.
 I am eager to share the STEMS field with k-12 students, and make them aware of STEM majors as a possible career path.

 ## Activities
+* **Triad Programming Contest:** I am a organizer and judge for the Triad Programming Contest, hosted by NC A&T State University.
+The contest was open to both highschool and colleges in the greated Triad area.
 * **FIRST LEGO League State Championships volunteer:** On February 2nd and 3rd, approximately 900 4th through 8th grade students from across the state of North Carolina will come to NC A&T campus to compete at the FIRST LEGO League (FLL) State Championships.